-The Juvenile Justice Information Hub is a joint project of the Juvenile Justice Information Exchange and the National Juvenile Justice Network.
+The Juvenile Justice Resource Hub is a joint project of the Juvenile Justice Information Exchange and Kennesaw State University’s School of Conflict Management, Peacebuilding and Development, with prior contributions from the National Juvenile Justice Network.
 Its purpose is to provide comprehensive, authoritative information about the juvenile justice field, along with a curated set of resources and information about opportunities for reform.

 Our Criteria for Including Material

 Research: In general, we give preference to research that is national or large in scope; and we give priority to meta-analyses over individual studies.

 Resources: We choose documents, toolkits, and the like based on their comprehensiveness, the authority of the source, their usefulness for practitioners, and their likely influence on the field.
 Exceptions will be made in certain situations, for example when the material is one-of-a-kind, or when it offers insight from people whose voices might otherwise be discounted or go unheard.